 The standardised size for a parking space in Switzerland (norm from VSS) is 5 x 2.35 Metres in length which equals 11.75 square meters of parking space.
 According to the open data tool that the city of Zürich provides, there are about 49'000 open-air, roadside car-parking spaces in Zürich.
 Including the spaces in condensed parking infrastructure, such as park-houses, this number grows to about 70 '000 spaces.
 This discrepancy of open-air parking spaces in relation to parking infrastructure also shows the inefficiency of space usage and therefore about 575'750 square metres (0.575 Square Kilometres) of ground are covered by Parking spaces in the city of Zürich.
 That is roughly the size of 80 soccer fields.
 Zürich itself is 87.88 square kilometres big.
 Averaging out the density of car-parking spaces per square kilometre this equals to about 800 parking spaces per square kilometre.
 Usually parking spaces in Zürich are occupied to about 90% to 97% of the entire capacity.
 This results in at least 44'100 cars standing on the roadside at any given time, in close proximity to a living house.
 When matched with the number of households in Zürich, this results in about 1 occupied car parking space per 4 households.

 When Rented at the aforementioned average rental fee, these 11.75 square metres would cost about 2800.- in one year.
 But the city of Zürich sells parking cards for their blue zone parking spaces for 300.- a year.
 This card has to be used in a registered light motor vehicle to allow parking in any blue zone space in the chosen district.
-This could be an opportunity to claim some inexpensive space for self realisation.

 When looking at the same numbers for bike parking infrastructure, the site lists about 2000 public bike parking spaces which are able to hold about 44 '000 bikes, and calculating it down to average density per square feet, we come to a number of 500 bike parking spaces per square kilometre.
 Why is there such a discrepancy in infrastructure between the car and the bike as a much more space- and emission-efficient vehicle of individual mobility?